 Students who are not offered a seat in the program following their Interview Day may be placed on an alternate list, at the recommendation of the Admissions Committee and/or the Program Director.
 The alternate list is activated as necessary by the Program Director.
 An alternate list is valid from the close of the interview process through the first week of classes for which the student applied.
 Alternate listed applicants not advanced to a seat are NOT considered for admission to the following class without reapplication.
 We will not be able to tell you your number on this list.

-We have many exceptional applicants, but numerous qualified people are turned down for admission because we accept only up to 35 students each year.
+We have many exceptional applicants, but numerous qualified people are turned down for admission because we accept only up to 36 students each year.
 In the case of applicants who are interviewed and then not accepted, we find that most are well-qualified and would make excellent PAs.
 We simply have so many applicants that we must make choices based upon GPA, GRE and interview results.
+We invite all potential students to re-apply for the next admission cycle thru CASPA and the Graduate School.

 These subjects, as well as other related topics, would be appropriate to help the committee make a thoughtful decision.